mohan-chinnappan-n/openCTI/openCTI.md

 ## Open CTI and How to Build Softphone

-This document is for the Computer Telephony Providers planning use Open CTI to integrate with Salesforce
+This document is for the Computer Telephony Providers planning to use Open CTI to integrate with Salesforce

 ### Demo: Let us setup the call center and softphone